Key IssuesClick on the icons and learn about what Alexandria is fighting for and her plans

 Ending Police Violence

 People all over the country have risen in sustained mass protest against the police killing of George Floyd, as well as the murders of Breonna Taylor, Tony McDade, and countless other Black people.
-We’ve also seen police commit acts of brutality against protesters beating them with batons, pulling their masks off to pepper spray them, and pushing them to the ground without regard to life and injuries.
+We’ve also seen police commit acts of brutality against protesters and essential workers on their way to work or on their way home, trapping them for violent arrest, pulling their masks off to pepper spray them, beating them with batons, running them over with a vehicle, and many more.

 Protect Incarcerated People During COVID-19